cisco/mindmeld/docs/source/userguide/getting_started.rst

    A few things to note before you run the script:

    - The script installs the following components after a confirmation prompt: ``brew``, ``python``, ``pip``, ``virtualenv``, Java 8 and Elasticsearch.
-   - You will be prompted to enter your Developer Token.
+   - You will be prompted to enter your MindMeld developer token.
    - Two configuration files will be created: ``~/.pip/pip.conf`` and ``~/.mmworkbench/config``. **Previous files are overwritten.**

 When you're ready to go, open a terminal (shell) and run this command: